MaxHalford/maxhalford.github.io/content/blog/bayesian-lin-reg.md

 As you might have understood, the {{<color blueviolet "posterior distribution">}} is obtained by combining the {{<color crimson likelihood>}} of $(x_{i}, y_{i})$ and the {{<color royalblue "prior distribution">}} of the current model parameters $w_{i}$.
 As a mnemonic, {{<color crimson red>}} $+$ {{<color royalblue blue>}} $=$ {{<color blueviolet purple>}}.
 </p>

 Now that we have all our blocks, we need to put them together.
-It's quite straightforward once you understand the blocks are related. {{<color crimson "You start off with the likelihood, which is a probability distribution you have to choose">}}.
+It's quite straightforward once you understand how the blocks are related. {{<color crimson "You start off with the likelihood, which is a probability distribution you have to choose">}}.
 For example if you're looking to predict counts then you would use a Poisson distribution.
 I'm refraining from giving a more detailed example simply because we will be going over one later on.
-What matters for the while is to develop an intuition. {{<color royalblue "Once you have settled on a likelihood, you need to choose a prior distribution for the model parameters">}}.
-Because our focus is on online learning, we want to pick a prior distribution which is conjugate to the likelihood.
-As already mentioned, the reason why is because we would like to have a quick analytical formula that doesn't require any MCMC voodoo.
-Note that most distributions have at least one other distribution which is conjugate to them, as detailed [here](https://www.wikiwand.com/en/Conjugate_prior#/Table_of_conjugate_distributions). {{<color blueviolet "Now that you decided which likelihood to use and what prior to associate with it, you may derive the posterior distribution of the model parameters">}}.
+What matters for the while is to develop an intuition, and for that I want to keep the notation as general as possible. {{<color royalblue "Once you have settled on a likelihood, you need to choose a prior distribution for the model parameters">}}.
+Because our focus is on online learning, we want to have access to quick analytical formulas, and not MCMC voodoo.
+In order to so, we need to pick a prior distribution which is conjugate to the likelihood.
+Note that most distributions have at least one other distribution which is conjugate to them, as detailed [here](https://www.wikiwand.com/en/Conjugate_prior#/Table_of_conjugate_distributions). {{<color blueviolet "Now that you have decided which likelihood to use and what prior to associate with it, you may derive the posterior distribution of the model parameters">}}.
 This operation is the cornerstone of Bayesian inference, and is done via Bayes' rule:

 $$\color{blueviolet} p(w_{i+1} | w_i, x_i, y_i) \color{black} = \frac{\color{crimson} p(y_i | w_i, x_i) \color{royalblue} p(w_i)}{\color{black} p(x_i | y_i)}$$

+On a side-note, check out [this recent video by 3Blue1Brown](https://www.youtube.com/watch?v=HZGCoVF3YvM) on Bayes' rule.
 Now you may be wondering what $p(x_i | y_i)$ is.
 It turns out it is the distribution of the data, and is something that we don't know!
+If we knew it, then we wouldn't have to be doing machine learning in the first place: we would know the process which generates the data.
 The trick is that we can determine it by integrating the numerator with respect to $w_i$, which gives us:

 $$\color{blueviolet} p(w_{i+1} | w_i, x_i, y_i) \color{black} = \frac{\color{crimson} p(y_i | w_i, x_i) \color{royalblue} p(w_i)}{\color{black} \int \color{crimson} p(y_i | \textbf{w}, x_i) \color{royalblue} p(\textbf{w}) \color{black} d\textbf{w}}$$